Breast Self-Exam Guide

 When to See a Doctor

-- Persistent breast pain that does not go away
+- Persistent breast pain in one area

 Medical Disclaimer